ahmuhaisen/GoodReadsClone/README.md

 ---

-## Some of the technologies, tools, and best practices used:
+## Some of the technologies, tools, and best practices used

 - ASP.NET 8.0 Web APIs
 - MS SQL Server